220328-Java-Full-Stack-AWS/Montrell-Story-P1/README.md

  - Make sure you use a server like Tomcat
  - MySQL database
  - IDE preferably Intellij
- - Make sure you IDE knows where to find the sql-connector
+ - Make sure your IDE knows where to find the sql-connector
- - Connect your IDE with the database schema you are creating on Mysql or you can use AWS
+ - Connect your IDE with the database schema of your choice

 # Usage
 -Images should look like below